aaronsb/fizzbuzztensor/docs/tensor-fizzbuzz-paper.md

 The progression from pattern vector → compact matrix → batched tensor demonstrates how representation choice depends on deployment constraints: storage, computation, or parallelism.

 This transforms a simple programming exercise into an exploration of periodicity, dimensional reduction, signal analysis, and the trade-offs inherent in different tensor representations.
+More importantly, it demonstrates that **unnecessary sophistication, when executed with mathematical rigor, can reveal structure that simpler approaches obscure**.

+The question was never "should we solve FizzBuzz this way?" but rather "what becomes visible when we do?"

 ---